EightBitGuru/FAST-40/README.md

 #### Who is 8-Bit Guru?

 8-Bit Guru (also: Eight-Bit Guru, 8BitGuru, 8BG) is the *nom de guerre* of Mark Johnson.
 I'm a professional coder from the UK who has been telling computers what to do since 1981.
-My day job is all about C# and Azure, whilst my hobby projects mostly involve writing 6502 assembly language for the VIC-20 (my first computer).
+My day job is all about C# and Azure, whilst my hobby projects mostly involve writing 6502 assembly language for the VIC-20 (my first computer, back in '81).

 ## How to build and run FAST-40